neicnordic/neic.no/training/course-mobility.md

 *Visa, if needed

 ### Submission process
-Please email and submit your application to ratatosk-application@neic.no
+Please email and submit your application to [ratatosk-application@neic.no](mailto:ratatosk-application@neic.no)

-In case of any questions arising concerning this application, please don’t hesitate to contact the NeIC Ratatosk Training Programme Manager Anne-Marie Bach (ambach@au.dk) directly.
+In case of any questions arising concerning this application, please don’t hesitate to contact the NeIC Ratatosk Training Programme Manager ([Anne-Marie Bach](mailto:ambach@au.dk)) directly.